Patient Safety and Quality Assurance Study Guide for the PTCB Exam

 Barcodes

-Similar to NDC codes, each drug’s barcode is unique and can be used to verify that the correct product is chosen.
+Similar to a National Drug Code (NDC) identifier, each drug’s barcode is unique and can be used to verify that the correct product is chosen.
 It is impossible to do this with the naked eye.
 Instead, a scanner may be used to scan the individual drug product into the system and to verify the correct drug is chosen in the filling process.

 Abbreviation Use